nicecore/coding-blog/README.md

 # Coding Blog

 A blog about the web projects I'll be making.
+A little update.